MINI Electric range, battery & charging

 MINI Electric range

 That means – depending on wheel size – your MINI Electric will do between 140 and 145 miles on a single charge in a best-case scenario.
-Our drive in the UK suggested that you can expect roughly 120 miles in everyday driving, or 100 in colder weather with some faster A-roads thrown in.
+Our drive in the UK suggested you can expect roughly 120 miles in everyday driving, or 100 in colder weather with some faster A-roads thrown in.
 Motorway stints will see the charge level drop quickly on any electric car, too.

 Whichever way you look at it, that’s not particularly competitive with bigger-battery rivals like the Peugeot e-208, Vauxhall Corsa-e or Renault ZOE.
 The latter will officially do almost 250 miles before needing a top-up, for example, and the Peugeot and Vauxhall both offer faster 100kW rapid charging.
+The MINI Electric’s short range is more comparable to that of the Honda e city car, which has a maximum range of 137 miles, or the 24kWh Fiat 500, with its 115-mile range.

 On the surface, the MINI Electric’s charging times appear quite fast.
 However, that’s partly due to the small battery, which inevitably doesn’t take long to top up from empty.
 The MINI’s maximum charge rate from a standard charger is 11kW but you need three-phase electrics to benefit from this, which very few domestic properties in the UK have.
 It's more routinely found at industrial sites.

-Realistically, buyers will be using a 7.4kW charger at home that will fully charge the MINI in under five hours.
+Realistically, buyers will be using a 7.4kW charger at home, and that will fully charge the MINI in under five hours.
 Plug into a public CCS rapid charger and the MINI's peak 50kW charge rate allows for a 10 to 80% charge in 28 minutes.
 Things slow dramatically when you hit 80%, though; topping up to full capacity will take another hour.

 If you only have access to a standard domestic three-pin plug, a 10-80% charge takes 15 hours – but even that'll be feasible for most drivers if you’re prepared to trickle-charge overnight.
 Whichever way you charge, a full battery will return more than 100 miles of range.
 MINI includes a charging cable for charging at Type 2 stations, as well as a cable for plugging into three-pin domestic sockets.